supaglue-labs/supaglue/docs/docs/intro.md

 <details>
   <summary>What kind of tracking/analytics do you collect?</summary>
   <div>
-    We use PostHog to anonymized, session-level event data in our API to help us improve the developer experience.
-We use Sentry for error reporting.
-You can opt out of tracking by setting `SUPAGLUE_DISABLE_ERROR_REPORTING=1` and `SUPAGLUE_DISABLE_ANALYTICS=1` in your `.env` file.
+    We use PostHog to log anonymized, session-level event data in our API and Sentry for error reporting.
+This helps us improve the product experience!
+You can opt out of tracking in the open source version by setting `SUPAGLUE_DISABLE_ERROR_REPORTING=1` and `SUPAGLUE_DISABLE_ANALYTICS=1` in your `.env` file.
   </div>
 </details>